The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Some counterexamples.

 The functions of the pictures are precisely

 where $\varepsilon$ is \emph{unspecified}, in order to avoid complicate behavior of the radius of $\M_\varepsilon^*$.
 The dotted line denotes the region of solvability.
-At the left hand side of this line one has over-solvable radii (always constant functions), and on its right hand side one has spectral non solvable radii.
-By section \ref{An operative description of the controlling graphs} (cf. Corollary \ref{Cor : effective computation of Gamma}) one sees that
+At the left hand side of this line one has over-solvable radii (which are always constant functions), and on its right hand side one has spectral non solvable radii.
+The following proposition provides a example of differential equation such that $\Fs_{\geq i}$ is not a direct factor.
+By Proposition \ref{Prop : super-harm everywhere}, one sees that

 The radii of $\P^*_\varepsilon$ are then separated on the whole disk $D_\varepsilon$, if $\varepsilon>0$ is small enough.
 In this case $\O(D_\varepsilon)=(\P^*_\varepsilon)_{\geq 2}$.
 Moreover, by construction, $\P^*_\varepsilon$ in not isomorphic to the direct sum of $\M_\varepsilon^*=(\P_\varepsilon^*)_{< 2}$ and $(\P_\varepsilon^*)_{\geq 2}=\O(D_\varepsilon)$.